Jordan Groshans: Miami Marlins

 On August 2, 2022, Groshans was traded to the Miami Marlins for Anthony Bass, Zach Pop, and a player to be named later (named Edward Duran on August 31) He was assigned to the Jacksonville Jumbo Shrimp of the Triple-A International League.

 On September 13, 2022, the Marlins selected Groshans's contract and promoted him to the major leagues.
 After going hitless in his debut, Groshans went 3–for–3 the following day against the Philadelphia Phillies to collect his first three major–league hits.
 On September 15, Groshans hit his first career home run off of Noah Syndergaard of the Philadelphia Phillies.

 Groshans was optioned to Triple-A Jacksonville to begin the 2023 season.
-He spent the entire season with Jacksonville, playing in 125 games and batting .244/.339/.330 with 6 home runs and 60 RBI.
+He spent the entire season with Jacksonville, playing in 125 games and batting .244/.339/.330 with six home runs and 60 RBI.
 Groshans was designated for assignment on February 6, 2024, following the acquisition of Jonah Bride.

 New York Yankees

 On February 13, 2024, Groshans was claimed off waivers by the New York Yankees, but was designated for assignment by the team on February 28.
 He cleared waivers and was sent outright to the Triple–A Scranton/Wilkes-Barre RailRiders on March 3.
+Groshans made 17 appearances for Scranton, hitting .228 with one home run and seven RBI; he also played in 34 games for the Double-A Somerset Patriots, batting .234 with eight RBI.